Richard Cordray: Personal life

 On July 11, 1992, Cordray married Margaret "Peggy" Cordray, a law professor at Capital University Law School.
 The Cordrays have twins, a daughter and son, and reside near Grove City, Ohio.
 His father retired as an Orient Developmental Center program director for intellectually disabled residents after 43 years of service.
 His mother, Ruth Cordray, from Dayton, Ohio, died in 1980.
 She was a social worker, teacher and founder of Ohio's first foster grandparent program for individuals with developmental disabilities.

-Richard Cordray carried the Olympic Flame through Findlay, Ohio, as part of the nationwide torch relay to the 1996 Summer Olympics in Atlanta, Georgia and has served as a member of the Advisory Board for the Friends of the Homeless and part of Al Gore's select group known as Leadership '98.
+Cordray carried the Olympic Flame through Findlay, Ohio, as part of the nationwide torch relay to the 1996 Summer Olympics in Atlanta, Georgia, and has served as a member of the Advisory Board for the Friends of the Homeless and part of Al Gore's select group known as Leadership '98.
+In 2020, Cordray wrote the book Watchdog: How Protecting Consumers Can Save Our Families, Our Economy, and Our Democracy, about his years leading the CFPB.

 Appearances on Jeopardy!

 Cordray is an undefeated five-time champion and Tournament of Champions semifinalist on Jeopardy!
 In 1987 he won $45,303 from the show, which he used to pay law school debt, to pay taxes and to buy a used car.
 The total winnings came from $40,303 in prize money during his five-contest streak and $5,000 for a first-round win in the Tournament of Champions.
 His campaign for public office in 1990 precluded him from participating in the Super Jeopardy! elimination tournament of champions, as ABC, the network that carried the tournament, had a policy against political contestants appearing on the show (excluding Celebrity Jeopardy!).
-But he did compete in the Battle of the Decades tournament, appearing in the show aired February 5, 2014, and finishing second to aerospace consultant Tom Nosek.
+He did compete in the Battle of the Decades tournament, appearing in the show aired February 5, 2014, and finishing second to aerospace consultant Tom Nosek.
 Because of his duties as a federal employee, he turned down the $5,000 he won for that appearance.